fabric-testbed/fabric-core-api/docs/projects.md

 ]
 ```

-- a subsequent PATCH request including the following for `project_members` will update the project to only have those two users as members (user-1 and user-4)
+- a subsequent PATCH request (`operation=batch`) including the following for `project_members` will update the project to only have those two users as members (user-1 and user-4)

 ```json
 "project_members": [